-The Treasury Manager recalculates and resets the prudential minimum once every quarter.
-We consider this policy to be very strong since it ensures the ability to service debt for one year in the unlikely event that IFFIm loses market access and is unable to rollover existing debt.
-Relative to other supranationals rated Aa1, IFFIm's debt service coverage compares well (see Exhibit 3), with the adjusted ratio scoring a 'High' assessment.
+The treasury manager recalculates and resets the prudential minimum once every quarter.
+We consider this policy to be very strong since it ensures the ability to service debt for one year in the unlikely event that IFFIm loses market access and is unable to roll over existing debt.
+Relative to other supranationals rated Aa1, IFFIm's debt service coverage compares well (see Exhibit 3), with the adjusted ratio scoring a "High" assessment.

-Debt Service Coverage Is Comparable to Aa1-rated Peers (short-term and currently maturing long-term debt, % of liquid assets, 3-year average)
+Debt service coverage is comparable to Aa1-rated peers (Short-term and currently maturing long-term debt, % of liquid assets, 3-year average)

-Based on 2012-2014 financials Source: Banks' financial statements, Moody's Investors Service
+Source: Banks' financial statements, Moody's Investors Service

 IFFIm has consistently held more liquid assets than the prudential minimum set by the policy.
-At the end of 2015, the prudential minimum was \$823.9 million while holdings were \$986.0 million, or about 1.2x the prudential minimum.
-For the five-year period 2011-15, the actual liquid asset holdings were on average 1.4x greater than the prudential minimum.
-IFFIm's liquidity policy and the over-compliance demonstrated thus far, are particularly important given that the entity's debt maturity profile tends to be concentrated in the medium term (see Exhibit 4).
+As of year-end 2016, the calculated minimum liquidity was \$568.6 million, significantly below the value of IFFIm's liquid assets, which amounted to \$863 million, about 1.5x the prudential minimum.
+For the five-year period 2012-16, the actual liquid asset holdings were on average 1.5x greater than the prudential minimum.
+IFFIm's liquidity policy and the liquidity position demonstrated thus far, are particularly important given that the entity's debt maturity profile tends to be concentrated in the medium term (see Exhibit 4).

-Exhibit 4 Maturity of Outstanding Borrowings (% of total)
+Exhibit 4 Maturity of outstanding borrowings (% of total)

-2011 2012 2013 2014 2015
+2012 2013 2014 2015 2016

-1 year or less 29% 21% 33% 22% 47%
+1 year or less 21% 33% 22% 47% 38%

-1-5 years 68% 74% 64% 74% 51%
+1-5 years 74% 64% 74% 51% 59%

-Over 5 years 3% 5% 3% 4% 2%
+Over 5 years 5% 3% 4% 2% 3%